-Location: The Montford Point Marines Museum is housed on the hollow grounds of Montford Point Camp in the East Wing of building M101, Marine Corps Base, Camp Gilbert H. Johnson, Jacksonville, NC.
+Location: The Montford Point Marines Museum is housed on the hollow grounds of Montford Point Camp in building M101, Marine Corps Base, Camp Gilbert H. Johnson, Jacksonville, NC.

 Director: The Museum Director is Mrs. Tikishia C. Smiley.
 Museum staff is on call for out of town visitors.

 Museum Hours: The museum is open to the public on Tuesdays to Thursdays 10:00 a.m. to 5:00 p.m. and every 2nd & 4th Saturday 10 a.m.to 3 p.m.
 Call (910) 554-0808 for more information.

 Acquisition: The acquisition committee of Montford Point Museum is currently seeking material for future displays.
 The first phase of the program is to seek specific material from WWII era Montford Point Marines and their families.
 Items include but are not limited to: photographs, diaries, personal and military objects, and other materials that reflect the lives, actions, and memories of original Montford Point Marines.
 Only items that spanned the specific years of c.1942-1949 are needed for phase one.

 If you have material that is needed for phase one there are two ways of contributing those items.
 The first way is a permanent gift, and the second way is a short or long term loan.
 In all cases, material will be handled with care, protection, and above all else with respect.
 Items gathered during acquisition will be used by the museum, made available to historians, researchers, and the general public for the advancement of historical preservation and awareness.